Polygraphs of finite derivation type: Low-dimensional categories and polygraphs

 \subsubsection{\pdf{2}-categories}

-A \emph{$2$-category} is a data $\Cr$ made of a set $\Cr_0$, whose elements are called the \emph{$0$-cells of $\Cr$}, and, for every $0$-cells $x$ and $y$ of $\Cr$, a category $\Cr(x,y)$, whose $0$-cells and $1$-cells are respectively called the \emph{$1$-cells} and the \emph{$2$-cells from $x$ to $y$ of $\Cr$}.
-This data is equipped with the following algebraic structure: \begin{itemize} \item for every $0$-cells $x$, $y$ and $z$ of $\Cr$, a functor
+A \emph{$2$-category} is a data~$\Cr$ made of a set~$\Cr_0$, whose elements are called the \emph{$0$-cells of~$\Cr$}, and, for all $0$-cells~$x$ and~$y$ of~$\Cr$, a category~$\Cr(x,y)$, whose $0$-cells and $1$-cells are respectively called the \emph{$1$-cells} and the \emph{$2$-cells from~$x$ to~$y$ of~$\Cr$}.
+This data is equipped with the following algebraic structure: \begin{itemize} \item for all $0$-cells~$x$, $y$ and~$z$ of~$\Cr$, a functor